docker/docs/registry/recipes/mirror.md

 ## Use-case

-If you have multiple instances of Docker running in your environment, such as multiple physical or virtual machines all running the Docker daemon, each time one of them requires an image that it doesn’t have it goes out to the internet and fetch it from the public Docker registry.
-By running a local registry mirror, you can keep most of the redundant image fetch traffic on your local network.
+If you have multiple instances of Docker running in your environment, such as multiple physical or virtual machines all running Docker, each daemon goes out to the internet and fetches an image it doesn't have locally, from the Docker repository.
+You can run a local registry mirror and point all your daemons there, to avoid this extra internet traffic.

 ### Alternatives